Learning graphons from data: Random walks, transfer operators, and spectral clustering: Transfer operators of symmetric graphons

 It is important to note that nothing in the above lemma requires that the graphon be symmetric, and so these results still hold for asymmetric graphons as well, under Assumption~\ref{assumpt:degree}.
 While condition \eqref{eq:degree continuity} may be unintuitive, it is used to show that the degree function $ d $ is continuous.
-This condition is easily satisfied when the graphon $w$ itself is continuous, but can also hold for discontinuous graphons as well.
-For example, condition \eqref{eq:degree continuity} holds for distance-dependent graphons of the form $ w(x, y) = \overline{w}(\abs{x - y}) $ for some 1-periodic piecewise continuous $ \overline{w} \colon [0,1] \to [0,1] $, see \cite[Lemma~A.2]{bramburger2024persistence}.
+This condition is easily satisfied when the graphon $ w $ itself is continuous, but can hold for discontinuous graphons as well, see \cite{bramburger2024persistence}.